georgelroberts/food_allergen_detector/README.md

 ## Prerequisites

-Please find the packages in requirements.txt
+Please find the packages in requirements.txt.
+Please add the root of the directory to the python path (if using conda:
+- conda install conda-build
+- conda develop <root_dir_path>

 ## Datasets